In a recent news by New Straits Times,

 Stock investing is not something you can easily learn from a book or the internet.

-Yes, you can read up on the topic and gain some understanding from it.
+Yes, you can read up on the topic and gain some understanding of it.

 But to actually start investing, the fastest way is to learn from a mentor with a proven track record.